Table of Contents

 There are NO membership fees or dues aside from individual event registration fees and optional side pots or raffle tickets.

 Designated Launches are announced for non-roadrunner events at start of season.
 Maps will be provided prior to the event.
 For roadrunners, equal access, public launch points are the only acceptable launch locations.
 If your launch point is in question, please contact the tournament director.
+The TD reserves the right to make changes at any time.
+Angler's will be notified via Facebook/Email.

 If you are utilizing TourneyX, be sure to register for the event on the app via the code in your registration confirmation.
 Also plan ahead for possible technical or service issues.
 If you are unable to turn your fish in via TourneyX, you may still turn them in, in person at the weigh in site.